-As an accompanist he has worked with Peggy Lee, Sylvia Syms, Rosemary Clooney, Mark Murphy, and Tony Bennett as well as live performances with contemporary instrumentalists George Mraz, Tom Harrell, John Abercrombie, and Red Mitchell to name just a few.
+As an accompanist he has worked with Peggy Lee, Sylvia Sims, Rosemary Clooney and Tony Bennett's as well as live and recorded performances with contemporary instrumentalists George Mraz, Michael Becker, John Abercrombie and Red Mitchell to name just a few.

 He can be reached at : email@example.com - http://www.johnbasile.net